m4rthaswur1d/tt09-secA-9-array-multiplier/docs/info.md

 ## How it works

-This is a 4x4 array muliplier that takes in two 4-bit factors, m and 1, and uses a full adder to output an 8-bit product of m and q, p.
+This is a 4x4 array muliplier that takes in two 4-bit factors, m and q, and uses a full adder to output an 8-bit product of m and q, p.

 ## How to test